Contestado War: Status of monks

-Because no one knew his origins, and because he lived a straight and honest life, it was not difficult for him to achieve the people's admiration and confidence in a short period of time.
-One of his claims to fame was the account of his resurrection of a young lady (who probably was just a victim of catalepsy).
+Due in part to his claimed association with the regionally known figure of João Maria, the anonymity of his past, and his conduct as a herbal healer, José Maria soon became a respected and influential figure in the region.
+He would soon amass a religious following from the locals, and it would be claimed he performed a number of miracles, one of the most prominent being the claimed resurrection of another individual.
 He was also said to have cured the colonel Francisco de Almeida's wife of a previously uncurable illness.
 After this event the monk won even more fame and trust by declining the land and significant quantity of gold that the grateful colonel offered him.

 From this point on, José Maria began to be considered a saint: a man who had come to Earth only to heal the sick and aid the needy.
 Methodical and organized, he was quite different from the familiar healers.
 He knew how to read and write and he described in his notebooks the medical properties of the plants found in the region.
 With the permission of Colonel Almeida, he set up what was known as the "people's pharmacy" at the ranch of one of the foremen, where he stored up medicinal herbs that he used in his daily medical consultations with anyone who wished to visit him, until the late hours of the night.

+José Maria's preaching displayed acutely Monarchist sentiments and adopting a highly adversarial stance towards the existing national government of Brazil.
+This intense endorsement of monarchy as a form of government would come to inform the shape of the Contestado war's partisan movement.